virtuoushub/threaditjs/examples/mithril/README.md

 ## Frustrations

+### Render functions feel a little messy

 Mithril transforms your render functions/'templates' into a mass of parentheses and rectangle brackets.

-I haven't used [MSX](https://github.com/insin/msx), but I would likely do so, and I'd likely incorporate it into a build system that includes a template manager.
+I haven't used [MSX](https://github.com/insin/msx), but I would likely do so, and I'd likely incorporate it into a build system that includes a template manager (that is, no inline MSX for me).

+### Weird thennables

+Mithril thennables take [two functions as optional parameters](https://lhorie.github.io/mithril/mithril.request.html#binding-errors), success and error.
+Fortunately, enough people have been after them saying "Please just do promises like everyone else does" that an upcoming version of Mithril will have fixed this.

 ---